How to make a Christmas Wreath from scratch

 Natural wreath step by step guide with pictures

 How to make a real Christmas wreath from scratch from things that you have in your garden.
 What could be more traditional and beautiful than a natural, real wreath on your door at Christmas?
 Using fresh garden greenery, it is very simple to do.
 At first it takes a little bit of time and some patience.
-But once you have learnt how to do the basics, you can experiment using different types of foliage and even use flowers.
+But once you have learnt how to do the basics, try experimenting using different types of foliage and flowers.

 There are a couple of bits and pieces that you will need to make a natural Christmas wreath.